WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

-### Standalone Claim - Review
+### Example: Standalone Claim - Review

-Example of a linked claim representing a product review, that was scraped from a site.
+Example of a linked claim representing a product review that was scraped from a site.